milvus-io/milvus-docs/site/en/getstarted/example_code.md

     "count > 100", output_fields=["count", "random_value"]
 )
 ```
-To print the search results by ID and distance, run the following command.
+To print the search results by IDs and distances:
 ```Python
 for raw_result in res:
     for result in raw_result: